2. Personal information

 EML takes a best practice approach to addressing privacy complaints.
 Upon receipt of a complaint, it will be immediately escalated to EML staff with the appropriate knowledge of the Privacy Act.
 We will then issue you with a timely response that, if appropriate, will outline the measures that EML will take to resolve the complaint.

-You may make a privacy complaint directly to Employer Mutual via:
+You may make a privacy complaint directly to EML via:

 EML’s objective in all cases will be to resolve your complaint promptly.